singh1114/best/_posts/2019-10-18-testing-in-spring-boot-java-with-junit-for-beginners.md

   - testing
 redirect_from: []
 ---
-{% include lazyload.html image_src="https://i.imgur.com/BEIqT5f.jpg" image_alt="Spring boot logo" image_title="Spring boot logo" %}
+{% include lazyload.html image_src="https://i.ibb.co/C27KWdk/Untitled-presentation-1.png" image_alt="Integration testing in spring boot | Java" image_title="Integration testing in spring boot | Java" %}

-Shipping our product without testing is like buying a car without turning on the engine.
-We have to run a few tests again and again while the development of the product and if those tests are not automated, we will have a hard time testing our application.
+Shipping your product without testing is like buying a car without turning on the engine.

+We have to run a few tests again and again during the development of the product and if those tests are not automated, we will have a hard time testing our application.

-Here is a post that will help you to understand why you should be writing tests?
+Here is a post that will help you to understand the importance of writing tests?

 {% include linked_post.html url="writing-unit-tests-for-the-models" %}